bpbradley/ansible-role-komodo/README.md

 Every Periphery deployment will have a private/public key pair used for mutual authentication with Komodo Core using a key exchange process.
 For the most part, this role (and the default behavior of periphery) try to minimize effort to manage these keys by the end user.
-For example, in [Outbound](#outbound-connection-flow), all keys can be completely managed by default.
+For example, in [Outbound](#outbound-connection-flow), all keys can be completely managed securely with default settings.

 If however you must manually set keys (as with `komodo_core_public_key` in Inbound mode), it is highly recommended that these keys be managed in their own *file* rather than as a raw key in the config file.